openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Distribute and assign sample units to interpreters
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 As coordinator, you will decide on a fraction of sample units to be assessed multiple times by all interpreters for cross-checking.
-Using approximately 2.5% of plots for cross checks is a good starting point.
+Using approximately 2.5% of plots for cross-checks is a good starting point.
 The samples that are duplicated should have a unique identification, and/or be recorded in some way.

 .. note::